Explore Our Programmes

 Dr. Zainal Adwin (Class of 2019)

 I chose RUMC to do my medical degree because I wanted the best of both worlds’ experience.
 RUMC’s transnational programme has helped me in gaining a global exposure in medical education.
-Being a doctor, social skills are equally important to communicate with patients and my experience in Ireland has definitely helped to build my communication skills with people from various background.
+Being a doctor, social skills are equally important to communicate with patients and my experience in Ireland has definitely helped to build my communication skills with people from various backgrounds.

 Dr. Ashween Kaur (Class of 2012)